-The most common cause (up to about 80 %) of pericarditis is idiopathic, meaning the reason cannot be determined.
+The most common cause of pericarditis is idiopathic, meaning the reason cannot be determined.
 However, listed below are some known causes of pericarditis.

 Infections may cause inflammation of the pericardium and viruses such as the Coxsackie B, adenovirus and influenza A and B are most common.

 Other viruses can be involved, examples include:

 Even less commonly, bacterial infections such as tuberculosis may cause pericarditis and often bacterial infections are associated with the development of constrictive pericarditis (see below).
 Other infectious causes include parasites and fungi.

 Illnesses that can cause generalized inflammation in the body can also cause inflammation of the pericardium.
 Examples of these may include:

 Other illnesses may contribute or cause pericarditis and examples include:

 - Kidney disorders including patients on chronic dialysis.